 Child Abuse Essay

-Child Abuse: It Sets Children Up To Be Violent
+Child Abuse essays: It Sets Children Up To Be Violent

 Violence has, unfortunately, become a common occurrence of today's society.
 Everywhere we turn, all we see are visions of violence that are wrongly showcased as solutions to problems.
 This makes it even more difficult for parents to teach their children proper morals and behaviors when the media projects violent acts in ways that children view as normal.
 However, some parents aren't even trying to halt this wave of aggression.
 These parents choose to put this epidemic of violence in the express lane.
 One or both parents are involved in more than half of the astounding 3 million reported cases of child abuse each year (Kim).
 This number doesn't include the hundreds of cases that are left unreported.
 How are children to learn how to effectively solve everyday dilemmas, sans violence, when role models are using brutality to solve problems in the home?
 Abused children are more likely to lead a life that involves violence than children who have a stable, normal upbringing.